daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

    :warning: It is important to keep the key private and safe on your local computer.
 Losing the key will prevent the server from functioning.
 Sharing the key could leave the server vulnerable :warning:

   </details>

+  An instructor may choose to turn off the server periodically to avoid billing when little to no traffic is expected.
+An [elastic IP address](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/elastic-ip-addresses-eip.html) ensures the original SSH key will function after the server is turned off and on.

 |<img src= "https://github.com/daniellehandel/Econometric-Pedagogy/blob/master/img/allocate_elastic.gif"  width="800" height="370" />|
 |---|